 - We will frequently make exercise sessions.
-You will get exercises, to be done at home and graded by me, and discussed afterwards in class. - Each exercise is labeled "hand-in" or "no hand-in".
-Only the "hand-in" exercises count towards your grade, but you can also hand in the others to get my feedback/corrections. - Each "hand-in" exercise counts 5 points.
-An average of 4 points is 100%.
+You will get exercises, to be done at home and graded by us, and discussed afterwards in class. - Some exercises are labeled "hand-in".
+Only these "hand-in" exercises count towards your homework grade. - Each "hand-in" exercise question counts 4 points.
 Exercises are due one week after I pose them - before class. - The exercises are the tough part of the class.
-If you stay on top of them, you'll find the exams relatively easy.
+If you stay on top of them, you should find the exams relatively easy.